What is Agentic AI? The new keyword to watch out for in AI

 What about if a customer asks the chatbot to do something, such as amend an order?
 This is possible currently if you have the deep integrations to the order management system required.
 Once the request is understood, then the AI can look up the order, and then overwrite it with the new changes.

-This is already the beginnings of agentic AI, and it’s something that DigitalGenius customers such as Organic Basics will be familiar with.
+This is something that DigitalGenius customers such as Organic Basics will be familiar with.

 Agentic AI becomes self-improving